varnerlab/CHEME-1800-Computing-Book/unit-2-data/laes.md

 ````

-Alternatively, we can take this same apprach with an upper triangular system, which is called _backward substituion_, to solve for
+Alternatively, we can take a similar apprach with an upper triangular system,  called _backward substituion_, to solve for
 unknow solution vector $\mathbf{x}$ ({prf:ref}`defn-general-backward-sub`):